viamrobotics/docs/docs/viam/_index.md

 ## Robots

-A *robot* in Viam is a computer running the Viam platform along with the hardware the computer controls.
+A *robot* in Viam is a single-board computer, like a [Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), running `viam-server` along with the hardware the computer controls.
 The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.

 Robots can be small and simple or very complex.
-An IOT sensor is a robot.
+A movement sensor connected to a single-board computer is a robot.
-But a robot can also consist of multiple computers, with many components, acting as one unit.
+But a robot can also consist of multiple computers with many components, acting as one unit.
 Each computer that runs `viam-server` in a robot is called a *part*.

 ![Robot components](img/robot-components.png)